dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

 The joint Census/BEA International Trade entry binds the FT-900 monthly archive and keeps its retired route, incorrect links, and annual-revision behavior explicit.
+The Manufacturing and Trade Inventories and Sales entry binds its successor historical page, official directory, current briefing, table formats, and release-document evidence separately from the broad Census EITS API entry.
 The reusable HTML-release adapter preserves such text as one bounded UTF-8 record, including the exact line count and raw-snapshot lineage.